cloudscale-ch/cloudscale-cloud-controller-manager/README.md

 This can be problematic for certain network plugins like Cilium, which expect this to exist.
 You may have to install such plugins after the CCM, or wait for them to heal after the CCM has been installed.

-Alternatively you can configure `--node-ips` with `kubectl`, to explicitly set the IPs, but this may cause problems if the IPs set via `kubectl` differ from the IPs determined by the CCM.
+Alternatively, you can configure `--node-ips` with `kubectl`, to explicitly set the IPs, but this may cause problems if the IPs set via `kubectl` differ from the IPs determined by the CCM.

 See https://github.com/kubernetes/kubernetes/pull/121028